-This is a basic flying technique for any intermediate and advanced pilot.
+This is a basic flying technique for any pilot.
 It implies permanent control and the correction of pitch and roll movements together with the prevention of any deflations or collapses.
-In a nutshell this means flying straight through active or turbulent air, so that the pilot keeps the glider above his or her head at all times, compensating and correcting any unwanted movements of the wing.
+In a nutshell this means flying straight through active or turbulent air, so that the pilot keeps the glider above their head at all times, compensating and correcting any unwanted movements of the wing.

-Few examples:
+A few examples:

 - While entering a strong thermal, the wing will stay a little bit behind relative to the pilot.
-The pilot should let the brake up allowing the wing to fly faster and to catch up. - If the wing surges in front of the pilot, the pilot should counter brake until the surge is controlled and then release the glider to let it fly normally. - If the pilot feels a loss of tension on the wing or a loss of pressure on the brakes on one side of the wing, he should smoothly apply the brake on the side with loss of pressure and/ or weight shift to the opposite side until the pressure returns.
+The pilot should let the brakes up, allowing the wing to fly faster and to catch up. - If the wing surges in front of the pilot, the pilot should counter brake until the surge is controlled and then release the brakes to let the glider fly normally again. - If the pilot feels a loss of tension on the wing or a loss of pressure on the brakes on one side of the wing, they should smoothly apply brake on the side with loss of pressure and/or weight shift to the opposite side until the pressure returns.
 After that, again release the brake and/or weight shift to the neutral position and let the glider fly normally.

 The key in all cases is to avoid an over-correction and not to maintain any correction longer than necessary.
-After each action let the glider fly normally again.
-To re-establish its required flying speed.
+After each input, let the glider fly normally again, to re-establish its flying speed.
 You can train or get a feeling for most of these movements safely on the ground while ground handling your glider.
-Good coordination of your movements and coordination with the wing on the ground will enable you a quick progression when actively flying in the air.
+Good coordination of your movements and coordination with the wing on the ground will allow you a quick progression when flying actively in the air.
 The next step is to attend SIV courses where you should also get a better understanding of the full brake range and the glider's speeds.